yvesklein/ao/_posts/2018-10-13-noje-g-slim.md

 #### The Controls
 ![](/uploads/noje_c.jpg)
-*Image of the Noje G Slim's controls: a plus button, a minus button on opposite sides of the bottom of the handle, with the Blush logo inbetween.*
+*Image of the Noje G Slim's controls: a plus button, a minus button on opposite sides of the bottom of the handle, with the Blush logo in-between.*

 There are 10 vibration "functions," and thankfully the control scheme isn't a singular button: you get two.
 One thing that's a little weird about how the controls work to me is how long you have to hold down either the + or - button in order to turn it on or off.
 But that's not necessarily a big deal[^1].